MaxandL/cybersecurity-notes/hack-the-box/linux-fundamentals.md

 A Cron schedule has five time fields:

 Field	        Values	 Description
--Minutes	    0-59	   Minute when the task should run -Hours	      0-23	   Hour when the task should run -Day of month	1-31   	 Day of the month
+- Minutes	    0-59	   Minute when the task should run
+- Hours	      0-23	   Hour when the task should run
+- Day of month	1-31   	 Day of the month
--Month	      1-12	   Month when the task should run -Day of week	0-7	     Day of the week
+- Month	      1-12	   Month when the task should run
+- Day of week	0-7	     Day of the week

 Example:
 ```bash